Microbicides Against HIV

 No. When used consistently and correctly, male or female condoms are likely to provide better protection against HIV and other STDs than microbicides, so they are still the best choice.
 But for people who do not have access to condoms, or who cannot or will not use condoms, microbicides would provide another option.
 This is especially true for women whose male partners refuse to use condoms.
 Microbicides could be used without the knowledge of women's sexual partners, thereby putting the power of prevention directly in women's hands.
 Using microbicides could save lives and have a major impact in reducing the spread of HIV.

-Many of the microbicides being tested work against HIV and at least one other STD.
-In time, a product that combines different microbicides might be developed that could prevent a wide range of STDs, including HIV.
+Many of the microbicides being tested work against HIV.
+In time, a product may be developed that combines different microbicides and could prevent a wide range of STDs, including HIV (see multipurpose prevention technologies, or MPTs, above).

 Any new product must go through strict safety testing before becoming available to the public.
 Health activists and researchers are closely watching over the clinical testing of microbicides to make sure that the testing is being done correctly.

-It is possible that an HIV-positive woman's male partner might be protected from infection if she used a vaginal or rectal microbicide.
+It is possible that the male partner of a woman living with HIV might be protected from infection if she used a vaginal or rectal microbicide.
 However, this would need to be tested in clinical trials.
 The safety and effectiveness of vaginal microbicides must be tested separately from rectal microbicides.

-Microbicides could help protect HIV-positive women from re-infection with other HIV strains and from other STDs.
+Microbicides could help protect HIV+ women from re-infection with other HIV strains and from other STDs.

 Research on developing a vaccine to prevent HIV infection has not been successful so far.
-Microbicides may be available sooner than a vaccine to prevent HIV.
+Microbicides may be available sooner than a preventive HIV vaccine.
 Even if a safe and effective vaccine is discovered, vaccines and microbicides will both have roles to play in the prevention of HIV.

 Advocates are working with researchers and policy makers to make sure that any approved microbicide will be as affordable and accessible as possible.